PakhrinLab/SumoPred-PLM/README.md

 ```

-Once the process is complete, you will have a .csv file containing the embeddings of "S/T" sites.
+Once the process is complete, you will have a .csv file containing the embeddings of "K" sites.

 Here's an example output: